tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — What are you going to do with him? — she interrupted me.

 — Oh?
-Well, I'll put him on a crate back there like the others.
+Well, I'll put him on a crate back there with the others.

 — Are you going to kill him?